UPDATED - FEBRUARY 2022

 The personal information that we collect and use about individuals includes, but is not limited to:

-Correspondence records (if you contact us for any reason we will collect your name, email address and any information you provide to us as part of our correspondence)
+- Correspondence records (if you contact us for any reason we will collect your name, email address and any information you provide to us as part of your correspondence)

 4. Special categories of data

 Data protection law recognises certain categories of personal information as sensitive and therefore requiring more protection.
 These categories include information about race or ethnic origins, political opinions, sex life or sexual orientation, religious beliefs and health data.
 Additionally there are further rules concerning the use of criminal data.
 We will only process this data if there is a valid reason for doing so and where the law allows us to do so – for example, to cater for dietary requirements at our events.

 When you give us your personal details you may receive follow up information from us directly.
 These communications will be administrative .
 For example to confirm Network membership information, confirm details of an event, send quarterly newsletters and any informative updates deemed relevant to ensure our members are best advised on issues related to domestic abuse.